RandomMeas

 Arguments

 • shadows...: A variable number of shadow objects.
+The product is computed in the order provided.

 Returns